 dry goods: 5 quart jars, coffee filters (optional) and rubber bands

 Peel the outer leaves of the cabbage and rinse well with a veggie wash.
 After cleaning, peel 2 large leaves from each head of cabbage and set them aside.
-Chop the remaining cabbage into managable bite-size pieces (I like to use the blade attachment on my food processor, saves A LOT of time).
+Chop the remaining cabbage into managable bite-size pieces (I like to use the shred or blade attachment on my food processor, saves A LOT of time).
 Pack the chopped cabbage very tightly into 5 sanitized glass quart jars.
 2 heads of cabbage should fill 5 jars, give or take.

 Cover each jar with a coffee filter and seal with a rubber band, as shown above.
 Leave at room temperature for 5-7 days to ferment.
 Test for taste at 3 or 4 days and press the top cabbage layer to remove bubbles that have formed from the fermentation process.
 The longer the jars are left out, the stronger the soured taste will be.
 Once it's fermented to your liking, seal well with regular quart lids and move to the refrigerator.
 Fermented veggies keep for 3-6 months (sometimes longer!) when refrigerated because the cold halts the fermentation process right where it's at.